 Initially we worked with SCAT, (Shoreline Cleanup and Asessment Team), within Prince William Sound.
 Later we had a fate and persistence group aboard which followed the path of the spill and conducted site characteristics on beaches that would not be cleaned by man.
 The plan was to return over time to see how nature dealt with the contamination.
 We started in the Sound, progressed through the Kenai Fjords, around the Barron and Kodiak Islands and down to the Alaska Peninsula.

-Since then we have been contracted with Alyeska Pipeline Company, SERVS, (Ship Escort and Response Vessel Services), which has the primary responsibility for preventing another oil spill.
+Since then we have been contracted with Alyeska Pipeline Company, and SERVS (Ship Escort and Response Vessel Services), which has the primary responsibility for preventing another oil spill.
 SERVS also trains crews and provides equipment for cleanup, if it were to be needed.

 Photo credits: Linda Bassett, Tim Bowman, Alex Davis, John Durham, Alexandra von Wichman, Brad von Wichman